class1cs/Music-Player-for-VK/README.md

 # Music-Player-for-VK
-Small Music Player for russian social web VK(Вконтакте).
+Small music player for Russian social web VK(Вконтакте).

-In this app you can search all music in VK, play it before download, and download it.
+In this app you can search music in VK, play music before download, and download it.

 Written with using MVVM Pattern (It has not model because VkNet Library give it)